Phyks/weboob-ci/README.md

 Weboob modules CI
 =================

-A small script exposin an API to store the status of [Weboob](http://weboob.org) modules and track it over time.
+A small script exposing an API to store the status of [Weboob](http://weboob.org) modules and track it over time.

 A web visualisation is available, built on top of this API.